Health Topics

 What is a semen analysis?

 A semen analysis, also called a sperm count, measures the quantity and quality of semen and sperm.
 Semen is the thick, white fluid released from the penis during sexual climax (orgasm).
 This release is called ejaculation.
-Semen contains sperm, the cells made in the male reproductive system that include the genetic material needed to make a baby.
+Semen has sperm, the cells made in the male reproductive system that carry half of the genetic material needed to make a baby.

 Other names: sperm count, sperm analysis, semen testing, male fertility test